You are 5 now. A whole hand. Your birthday did not go as planned. You were okay with it. I felt bad.

 Non-attachment is not anyone’s forte around here.

-We’re learning how to be patient, reminding each other (sometimes even patiently).
+We’re learning how to be patient.
+We remind each other to be patient (sometimes even patiently).

 You ask a lot of questions about God and death.
 I’m trying to explain things the best way I understand them.
 I want you to believe that all things are possible.
 I want you to understand Christ consciousness as a concept that has little to do with religion.